shalu143/LangBOT--Databricks_LLM_CUP/README.md

 ## Built-with
 We have used:
 * Gradioio is used to build the front-end of the app.
+[Gradio](https://www.gradio.app/)
 * We have used LLAMA-2 70b chat as the chosen Large Language Model.
 MosaicML inferencing was used to get the chat completion output from the prompt.
+[MosaicML](https://www.mosaicml.com/)
-* Embeddings were done using Instructor-xl model
+* Embeddings were done using Instructor-xl model [HuggingFace Embedding](https://huggingface.co/hkunlp/instructor-xl)
 * The Embeddings were stored in the ChromaDb vector database.
+[Chromadb](https://www.trychroma.com/)
 * Langchain and MLflow were used for the framework and pipeline of  the app.
+[Langchain](https://www.langchain.com/) and [MLflow](https://mlflow.org/)